 ABOUT THE TRAINER

 Mike has a Bachelor’s degree in Psychology and a Certificate in Conflict Resolution.
 He has over twenty years of experience as a leader in the mediation and conflict resolution field.
 Mike believes that education and training is largely about giving hope – people often come to a training to address a particular situation, and they want to leave with a plan to change it.
-In addition to facilitating workshops, he is a Mediator and also works as one of ACHIEVE’s Training and Development Specialists.
-Mike is co-author of the book, The Culture Question, and is the author many of ACHIEVE workshops including Emotional Intelligence and Mediation.
+In addition to facilitating workshops, he is a Mediator and is co-author of the book, The Culture Question.
+Mike is the author many of ACHIEVE’s workshops including Emotional Intelligence and Mediation.
 As a trainer, he uses his experiences working in a manufacturing environment, inner-city drop-in, boys camp, and as a mediator to illustrate the material.
 Mike has an interactive and engaging style that easily motivates participants to incorporate workshop material into their own environments.

 This is an introductory-intermediate level workshop.